Glimmr-Lang/Docs/docs/literals.md

 50
 ```

 Glimmr also supports decimal numeric literals.
-Similar to Interger number literals , decimal literals can also be separated by `_`.
+Similar to `Integer` number literals , decimal literals can also be separated by `_`.

 ```glimmr